• Skip to main content

 This was never really a fair comparison since the a1 costs almost double the price of the a7R IV, but I still think it’s an interesting comparison between two high-resolution cameras.

 Since I run the Sony Alpha Wildlife Shooters Group on Facebook I know that there are many wildlife photographers shooting with both an a9 series camera for capturing fast action, especially birds in flight, but also carrying an a7R III or IV for that additional resolution when tackling slower subjects.
-With the arrival of the a1, many are now considering consolidating two bodies into one.
+With the arrival of the a1 many have now traded their a9s and a7Rs for the a1 and appear to be very happy with the decision.

 So yes, the a1 is super expensive and purchasing it may end in divorce, which will be even more expensive!
 But you are affectively getting three cameras in one, so when you add up the cost of the a9II, a7R IV, and a7S III, it almost starts to look like good value for money!